OpenBMB/InfiniteBench/README.md

 bash scripts/download_dataset.sh
 ```

-And the data can be found under data/InfiniteBench/
+This will directly dump the data to `data`.

 ## Evaluation Result